Skip to main content

 TrialDesignResult

-The Gubelin Harcha trial is the cleanest direct comparison of clinically relevant doses (the FDA-approved hair-loss dose of finasteride vs the BPH-dose of dutasteride).
-The ~60% relative advantage in hair count for dutasteride is consistent with the 20-percentage-point gap in DHT suppression.
+The Gubelin Harcha trial is the cleanest direct comparison of clinically relevant doses — the FDA-approved hair-loss dose of finasteride against the BPH dose of dutasteride.
+Dutasteride 0.5 mg came out statistically ahead at week 24, consistent with its deeper DHT suppression.

 FDA status — why dutasteride is off-label in most of the world